hyungccho/backbone_material/w7d1/backbone-model-ii.md

 window.Todo.Models.Todo = Backbone.Model.extend({
   urlRoot: "/api/todos",
   parse: function (jsonResp) {
-    // the jsonResp from /api/todos returns nested comments  under each
+    // The jsonResp from /api/todos returns nested comments under each
     // todo model.
 Rather than keep a `comments` attribute on the model
-    // containing array of json objects.
-It's better to create a Backbone
+    // containing array of json objects, it's better to create a Backbone
     // Collection and store the nested objects as Backbone Models. if (jsonResp.comments) {
       this.comments().set(jsonResp.comments);